lizadaly/windrift/README.md

 You don't need to know anything about React/Redux to understand Windrift's design principles, but you probably need JavaScript experience to be able to effectively write a Windrift story.

+## Project structure

+This repository contains the Windrift core library.
+You may be interested in quickly browsing some of the example stories:

+* [Cloak of Darkness](https://lizadaly.github.io/windrift/examples/cloak-of-darkness/), the canonical "sample game" for interactive  fiction systems. [[source code](https://github.com/lizadaly/windrift/tree/master/examples/cloak-of-darkness)]
+* [Advanced usage](https://lizadaly.github.io/windrift/examples/advanced/), changing the UI in response to reader choices. [[source code](https://github.com/lizadaly/windrift/tree/master/examples/advanced)]

+### Starter project

+*If you are interested in writing a narrative with Windrift, [use this repository](https://github.com/lizadaly/windrift-starter).*

+The [starter project](https://github.com/lizadaly/windrift-starter) contains all of the machinery necessary to create a Windrift web application, including a development web server and deployment instructions.

 ## Works

-Windrift is designed to produce narratives that are informed by user selection and choice, similar to systems like Twine.
+Win drift is designed to produce narratives that are informed by user selection and choice, similar to systems like Twine.
 In fact, a Windrift story may appear, in its final form, almost indistinguishable from a work authored in Twine.

 As an authoring environment, though, it has different goals:

 * Twine is optimized for writing _branching_ stories.
 Windrift is better suited for _mutable_ stories.
 * An explicit design goal of Windrift was that a story could be readable from start-to-finish as if no user interaction had occurred.
 You don't have to author your story this way, but Windrift makes that possible.
 * Twine is meant to be approachable to non-programmers.
 Windrift is a JavaScript framework on top of other JavaScript frameworks.
 I hope you like JavaScript.
 * Windrift stories are easy to unit test, snapshot, and make use of the excellent set of developer tools available for React/Redux out of the box.
+Everything about Windrift's design is meant to be consistent with current best practices in web development.
 * Out of the box, the Windrift UI has been thoroughly tested in all major desktop and mobile browsers and is fully accessible to screenreaders.